 Wheels properly balanced.

-All suspension components securely fastened to vehicle – sway bars, shocks, springs & spring perches, shock tower supports, etc.
+Check that all suspension components are securely fastened to vehicle – sway bars, shocks, springs & spring perches, shock tower supports, etc. (Racing term: a “nut and bolt” prior to going to the track)

 Suspension components in good repair and functioning properly.